-ESG portfolio score
+o ESG portfolio score

-ESG rating evaluates how the issuer manages its extra-financial material risks.
-The ESG score of the underlying assets is provided by the external ESG data provider MSCI.
+The score is based on how the issuers held in the portfolio manage their significant extrafinancial risks.
+The ESG scores of the underlying assets are provided by the external ESG data provider MSCI.

-o Environmental
+o Environmental indicators

-- Percentage of the portfolio invested in sustainable impact revenues: Revenue exposure to sustainable impact solutions reflects the extent to which company revenue is exposed to products and services that help solve the world's major social and environmental challenges.
-It is calculated as a weighted average, using portfolio weights and each issuer's percent of revenue generated from sustainable impact solutions.
-In case of investments via mutual funds, this information is obtained for each invested mutual funds and the final percentage of the sustainable impact revenues is calculated as the weighted average of sustainable impact revenues of each asset and its weight in the portfolio. - Carbon footprint of the portfolio: This indicator measures emissions (Scope 1 and 2) in tons of CO2 equivalent per millions of euros invested.
-In case of investments via mutual funds, this information is obtained for each invested mutual funds via the external data provider MSCI and the final carbon footprint is calculated as the weighted average of carbon footprint of each asset and its weight in the portfolio.
+- Percentage of the portfolio invested in sustainable impact revenues: This percentage indicates the share of companies' revenue that comes from products and services that help address social and environmental challenges.
+It is calculated as a weighted average, taking into account the portfolio weights and the percentage of revenue of each issuer related to sustainable impact solutions.
+For investments made through mutual funds, information is collected for each fund, and the final percentage of sustainable impact revenues is determined as the weighted average of the sustainable impact revenues of each asset and its weight in the portfolio. - Carbon footprint of the portfolio: This indicator measures emissions (Scopes 1 and 2) in tonnes of CO2 per million euros of the company's revenue.
+For investments through mutual funds, the data is provided by MSCI for each invested fund.
+The final carbon footprint is calculated as the weighted average of the carbon footprint of each asset and its weight in the portfolio.

-Social
+Social indicators

-- Presence of women on the board of directors: Rate of feminization of the boards of the issuers present in the portfolio.
-In case of investments via mutual funds, this information is obtained for each invested mutual funds via the external data provider MSCI and the final weight of women on boards is calculated as the weighted average pf women on boards for each asset and its weight in the portfolio. - Concerns about respect for Human Rights: This indicator indicates whether companies comply with the main principles laid down by the United Nations in terms of human rights, in particular freedom of expression, civil liberties, the fight against discrimination and respect for minorities and communities.
-The Mandate will not invest in issuers that are breaching UN Global Compact principles.
-For the investments via mutual funds, this indicator is monitored on a look-through basis.
-In case of finding any non-complying investments in the underlying mutual funds, the discussion about the investment is initiated with the external portfolio managers and can lead to the fund divestment.
+- Gender diversity within governance bodies: This indicator measures the rate of female representation on the boards of directors of the companies in the portfolio.
+For companies with a two-tier board structure, only the supervisory board is taken into account.
+For investments through mutual funds, the data is provided by MSCI for each invested fund.
+The final rate of female representation on boards of directors is calculated as the weighted average of female representation for each asset and its weight in the portfolio. - Concerns about respect for Human Rights: This indicator indicates whether companies comply with the main principles laid down by the United Nations in terms of human rights, in particular freedom of expression, civil liberties, the fight against discrimination and respect for minorities and communities.
+The